lnnrtwttkhn/ddlitlab-proposal/README.md

-# DDLitLab Application
+# DDLitLab proposal

 ## About

-Jupyter Book with application for DDLitLab Teaching Project.
+Jupyter Book with proposal for DDLitLab Teaching Project.

 For details about the program, click [here](https://www.isa.uni-hamburg.de/ddlitlab/data-literacy-lehrlabor/projektfoerderung.html).